oliyh/carmine-streams/README.md

 ### Recovering from failures

-Garbage collect consumer groups to reallocate pending messages from dead consumers to live ones and send undeliverable messages to a Dead Letter Queue (DLQ).
+Garbage collect consumer groups to reallocate pending messages from dead consumers to live ones, send undeliverable messages to a Dead Letter Queue (DLQ) and deregister dead consumers from the group.

 When a message is not acknowledged by the consumer (i.e. your consumer died halfway through, or the callback threw an exception) it remains pending and its idle time is how long it has been since it was first read.

-The two possibilities are handled differently:
+These two possibilities are handled differently:

 - If your consumer died and remains dead
   - The delivery count will remain at 1 and the idle time will increase